Introducing Wake 2.0, the future that could save us a lot of money

 Like many private employers, Wake County managers found that the forced work-from-home experiment has produced good results.
 So good, in fact, those managers have realized it can potentially save taxpayer dollars.

-"We have to envision a different workplace and reimagine our world, post-COVID and not assume we're going to go back to our pre-COVID status," Wake County Chief Operation Officer Johnna Rogers told ABC11
+"We have to envision a different workplace and reimagine our world, post-COVID and not assume we're going to go back to our pre-COVID status," Wake County Chief Operation Officer Johnna Sharpe told ABC11

 Like many employers, Wake County had never considered a widespread work-from-home program.